didiatworkz/screenly-ose-monitoring/README.md

 There's something else that wasn't answered here?
 Then just have a look at the [wiki]([https://github.com/didiatworkz/screenly-ose-monitor/wiki](https://github.com/didiatworkz/screenly-ose-monitor/wiki)).
 Maybe you will find an answer there.

-Thanks for using this project!
+Thanks for using this project! <br />
 -- didiatworkz